Royal Australian Corps of Transport

-The Royal Australian Corps of Transport (RACT) is a corps within the Australian Army.
+The Royal Australian Corps of Transport (RACT) is an administrative corps within the Australian Army.
 The RACT is ranked tenth in seniority of the corps of the Australian Army, and is the most senior logistics corps.
 It was formed on 1 June 1973 as an amalgamation of the Royal Australian Army Service Corps (RAASC) and Royal Australian Engineers Transportation Service.
 The RACT is responsible for the operation of army surface transport assets, movement control, terminal and postal services, and Army aspects of air logistic support.

 Role

 The role of the Royal Australian Corps of Transport is to control and operate Army-owned surface transport, other than unit transport, and to provide movement control, terminal, postal and Army aspects of air logistic support.
 Members of the corps are employed in a variety of roles: road transport, movements, air dispatch, postal, water transport, and terminal operations.

 History

 The RACT was formed on 1 June 1973 from an amalgamation of two existing corps: Royal Australian Army Service Corps (RAASC) and Royal Australian Engineers Transportation Service (RAE-TN).
 From RAASC, RACT gained the responsibilities of road and amphibian transport, air dispatch and postal functions, while from RAE-TN it gained its water transport, terminal and movements roles.
 The remaining RAASC functions—such as the provision of foodstuffs and petrol, oils and lubricants—were allocated to the Royal Australian Army Ordnance Corps (RAAOC), and RAASC ceased to exist on 31 May 1973.
 The corps also draws its origins from the Australian Army Transportation Corps, which existed between 1945 and 1947.